 Yes, we know it's a rarity to, like us here in California, have a farmers market where you can get fresh ingredients year-round and where the words "winter salad" don't sound like an oxymoron.

 But even if you don't live in California, there are some wintry ingredients that make great salads like our favorite Italian-inspired Celery And Walnut Salad or this Charred Citrus And Escarole Salad.

-Made with under-appreciated winter green escarole, an abundance of winter citurs, and a eat-it-off-the-spoon good citrus honey rosemary dressing, this will change your opinion on eating salads when it's snowing outside!
+Made with under-appreciated winter green escarole, an abundance of winter citrus, and an eat-it-off-the-spoon good citrus honey rosemary dressing, this will change your opinion on eating salads when it's snowing outside!

 or butter lettuce, torn into bite-sized pieces

 Make The Rosemary Balsamic Vinaigrette: Coarsely crush or chop rosemary and place in a small saucepan.
 Add honey and bring to a boil over medium heat.
 Remove from heat and let steep for 30 minutes.
-Meanwhile, whisk olive oil, vinegar, orange juice and salt in a large bowl until combined.
+Meanwhile, whisk olive oil, vinegar, orange juice, and salt in a large bowl until combined.

 Dressing can be made up to 4 days ahead of time.

 Broil The Mandarins Meanwhile, heat the oven to broil and arrange a rack 6 inches from the broiler.
 Place the halved mandarins on a parchment-lined rimmed sheet and top with a sprinkle of sugar (this isn't to make them sweeter but to help them brown).

 More On Salt & Wind Travel